Skip to content

 • Write a concise description of the Target State -- include any proposed features or technology

-12. Calculate the % improved for total lead time (LT), total process time (PT) , and rolled %C&A
+12. Calculate the estimated % improved for total lead time (LT), total process time (PT) , and rolled %C&A

-What Comes After a VSM?
+What comes after a VSM?

 Now that you have a Value Stream Map, it’s time to act on it: